Applied Part 3. Project Constitution: First Rules Referendum

 qwen -p "Check @specs/constitution.yaml and @specs/playbooks/node-not-ready.md.

 Mode: planning only.
-Tell me, does the remediation plan violate immutable_principles
+Say whether the remediation plan violates immutable_principles

 and which mutable_rules are needed for admission." \